Julayi: Plot

-A master-robber named Bittu and a local MLA named Varadarajulu plan to rob ₹1500 crore from a bank.
-Ravindra Narayan believes in earning quick money rather than toiling like his father Narayana Moorthy.
+Bittu, a master-robber, and MLA Varadarajulu plan to rob ₹1500 crore from a bank.
+Ravindra "Ravi" Narayan believes in earning quick money rather than toiling like his father Narayana Moorthy.
 During a chance meeting with Bittu, Ravi reveals his intention of making quick money by betting on an IPL match and discloses the location of the betting ring.
-However, the police raid the location, and Ravi is apprehended.
+However, the police raid the location and Ravi is apprehended.
 During interrogation, Ravi deduces that Bittu has tipped off the cops to commit a crime and convinces ACP Raja Manikyam.
-Bittu successfully robs the bank, and his brother Lala takes the money to the city's dumping yard.
+Bittu successfully robs the bank, where his brother Lala takes the money to the city's dumping yard.

-However, the police catch Lala, who resists them, only to be killed by Ravi.
-Meanwhile, Bittu goes to the dumping yard to collect the money but is shocked as the dumping yard is burnt to ashes.
-Having his brother dead and the money burnt, Bittu decides to kill Ravi.
-Manikyam sends Ravi to Hyderabad from Visakhapatnam under the Witness Protection Program and makes him stay at his friend DIG Sitaram's house.
-One day, Ravi happens to see Madhu, a middle-class girl who works with travel agent Murthy, an associate of Bittu.
-He prepares fake passports for Bittu's gang to help them escape from India.
-Ravi befriends Madhu, both fall in love with each other and the two find out about Bittu.
+However, the police catch Lala, who resists them and is subdued by Ravi, causing Lala to get killed accidentally, resulting in his death.
+Meanwhile, Bittu goes to the dumping yard to collect the money, but is shocked as the dumping yard is burnt to ashes.
+Having Lala dead and the money burnt, Bittu swears to kill Ravi.
+Manikyam sends Ravi to Hyderabad from Visakhapatnam under witness protection and makes him stay at his friend DIG Sitaram's house.
+One day, Ravi happens to see Madhu, a middle-class girl who works with Travel Murthy, a travel agent and Bittu's associate.
+Murthy prepares fake passports for Bittu and his gang to help them escape from India.
+Ravi befriends Madhu, where they both fall in love with each other and also find out about Bittu.

-Bittu kills Raja Manikyam by planting a bomb in his car and also attacks Ravi's family where his father gets hospitalized but recovers, which makes him realize his mistakes and also asks him to retrieve the money for the people, who toiled day and night for their family.
-Ravi finds that his sister Raji is kidnapped and also framed for Raja Manikyam's murder when he unknowingly picked up a call which is a phone bomb activated in the car but is released with the help of DIG Sitaram.
-Ravi finds that Raja Manikyam had faked his death as Bittu learned of Raja Manikyam and Varadarajulu's plan when he learns that they exchanged the money in the dumping yard into fake currencies which were burnt by them to let Bittu think that Ravi burnt the money.
+Bittu kills Raja Manikyam by planting a bomb in his car and also attacks Ravi's family, where Narayana gets hospitalized, which makes Ravi realize his mistakes.
+Narayana recovers and asks Ravi to retrieve the money for the people, who toiled day and night for their family.
+Ravi finds that his sister Raji is kidnapped and also framed for Raja Manikyam's murder when he unknowingly picked up a call which is a phone bomb activated in the car, but Ravi is released with the help of DIG Sitaram.
+Ravi finds that Raja Manikyam had faked his death as Bittu learned about Raja Manikyam and Varadarajulu's plan of exchanged the money in the dumping yard into fake currencies.
+They had burnt by currencies to let Bittu assume that Ravi burnt the money.

 Bittu kills Raja Manikyam and Varadarajulu and plans to escape from the country by having the money stored in a container and transporting it to a good's ship.
-Ravi, having deduced Bittu's plan fools the henchman and makes them return the money to the bank.
+Ravi, having deduced Bittu's plan, fools the henchman and makes them return the money to the bank.
 The henchman gets killed by the mob, who were protesting at the bank.
-A showdown occurs between Ravi and Bittu where Ravi kills Bittu with Sitaram's help and also saves Raji.
+A showdown occurs between Ravi and Bittu, where Ravi kills Bittu with Sitaram's help and also saves Raji.
 In the end, Ravi attends an interview and gets selected for the job, in which he earns ₹25000.